 What this changes in the team workflow

 The visible payoff is the obvious one: the judge now grades every row.
-The forty-nine became forty-nine.
 Prompt comparisons are real comparisons.

 The less visible payoff is a small change in how the team writes new examples.
-The instruction we landed on, posted in the engineering channel, is two sentences:
+The instruction I posted in the engineering channel is two sentences:

 It's also a rule a junior engineer can follow without a training session.
 The expensive parts of eval discipline — choosing the right failure mode, writing tight evaluation criteria, debating whether the judge over- or under-weights a category — can come later, on the rows that get re-examined when a regression hits.
-The basic rows, the long tail, the ones that get written once and never looked at again, just need to be visible to the judge.
+The long-tail rows, the ones that get written once and never looked at again, just need to be visible to the judge.

 What I still don't have a clean answer for